God’s School of Life

 Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet.
 Because he hath set his love upon me, therefore will I deliver him: I will set him on high, because he hath known my name [nature].

-He shall call upon me, and I will answer him: I will be with him in trouble; I will deliver him, and honour him.
+He shall call upon me, and I will answer him:I will be with him in trouble; I will deliver him, and honour him.
 With long life will I satisfy him, and shew him my [full] salvation.”
 Psalms 91 KJV

 To dwell with God, to love the Lord above all others, brings many rewards.
-Again, where we live on a daily basis is what we see as reality.
+We learn from many anointed writers and teachers but to learn from the Father directly, as Jesus did, is a most marvelous experience.
+Where we live on a daily basis is what we see as reality.
 The more we live in God and He makes His dwelling place more fully in us, the more we see of Him.
 Our lives are protected, guided, made safe and secure, as Psalms 91 so beautifully promises.

 This is His secret place, found as we search for Him with all of our hearts.
 In His secret place, nothing can harm us.
 He takes fear of harm and death from our consciousness as He teaches us of His ways.
-Like in any school, we ask questions about things we do not understand and we have tests [trials] to prove our faith.
-We fall short in understanding many matters because His ways are higher than our ways, His thoughts higher than ours.
+Like in any school, we ask questions about things we do not understand and we have tests, trials to prove our faith.
+We fall short in understanding many matters , of course, because His ways are higher than our ways, His thoughts higher than ours.

 We must love the Lord with our whole heart, all of our mind, strength, and will, to learn of His ways.
-His school is ongoing and there is no graduation in sight!
+His school is ongoing and there is no graduation in sight.
 It is an extreme privilege and pleasure to continue to learn of Him.
 He has always been after the hearts of men, and is not satisfied with passive lip service, like rote answers in classroom.
-There are students who excel at this and get top grades, but may forget what they learned once the test is passed.
+There are students who excel at this and get top grades, but often immediately forget what they learned once the test is passed.
 Not so in God’s school:

 And so the Lord says, ‘These people say they are mine.
 They honor me with their lips, but their hearts are far from me.
 And their worship of me is nothing but man-made rules learned by rote.’
 Isaiah 29:13 NLT

 As committed Christians who desire to know His nature, we long to dwell or stay in the secret place within us where our Lord has taken up residence.
 This requires much more than knowledge of scriptures, great revelation, or the do’s and don’ts of religion.
-We are not following systems or rituals, but our Living Father God.
+We are not following systems or rituals, but an intimate relationship with our Living Father God.
 He made man for relationship with Him, to be like Him.
 It’s the heart He is after and that is what is desperately wicked and cannot be changed but by our Master Teacher.

 Daily we take up our cross, those things that crucify our fleshly ways, our carnal understandings and reactions, our soul life.
 He puts these things to death, creating in us a willing and tender heart wherein He writes His truth.
 When something is written in our hearts, it is permanent!
-And Father God never forgets us or what He is doing in us.
-Some trials meant to crucify our flesh are deep and painful, such as the death of someone for whom we prayed diligently, the unexpected harm that comes to those we love, the loss of business or friendship or a hoped for future.
+Father God never forgets us or what He is doing in us.
+Jesus Christ our Lord is ever interceding for us as we battle against our enemies within and without.

-Other lessons are lighter, even missed as opportunities for God to give us a character change.
-Sometimes we feel like we have overcome much, leaping over mountains with Him.
 At other times, we realize we have only overcome a small mole hill and think we are most victorious in it!
 We are not to measure ourselves, such a hard thing for some of us, but allow God to do so.
-His measurement is the fullness of the stature of Jesus Christ fully within our being.
-He has set teachers among us as we are equipped to reach maturity:
+His measurement is the fullness of the stature of Jesus Christ within our being.
+He has also set teachers among us who are equipped to bring us to maturity:

-And it was He who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to equip the saints for works of ministry and to build up the body of Christ, until we all reach unity in the faith and in the knowledge of the Son of God, as we mature to the full measure of the stature of Christ.
+And it was He who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to equip the saints for works of ministry and to build up the body of Christ, until we all reach unity in the faith and in the knowledge of the Son of God,as we mature to the full measure of the stature of Christ.

-Then we will no longer be infants, tossed about by the waves and carried around by every wind of teaching and by the clever cunning of men in their deceitful scheming.
+Then we will no longer be infants,tossed about by the waves and carried around by every wind of teaching and by the clever cunning of men in their deceitful scheming.

 Instead, speaking the truth in love, we will in all things grow up into Christ Himself, who is the head.
 From Him the whole body, fitted and held together by every supporting ligament, grows and builds itself up in love through the work of each individual part.

 Jesus Christ our Lord and King is the only One Who passed all of life’s tests and graduated into the place reserved for Him by the Father.
-He is our example, guide, and teacher, One who lived what He spoke.
+He is our example, guide, and teacher, the only One who lived all that He spoke.
 When we are the teachers, we must recall that God’s love is first patient, then kind when the daily imperfections of others and the way this life goes for us deeply challenge us.

 It is easy, it is natural to yield to impatience, irritation, unkindness if not rudeness, when these things happen.

-When we do, we miss many lesson in God’s school that He will have to test us on again.
+When we do, we miss many a lesson in God’s school that He will have to test us on again.
 It’s our nature that is being changed, not our head of knowledge in any area.
-God’s school is the only education that will bring us to maturity.
 He will have a people for His name’s sake, with the very nature of our King!
 God wants all people to come to know Him.
 The Jews were the chosen people in ancient days, and through the gospel of Jesus Christ, the gentiles—that is, all people—are God’s people.

 Peter confirmed this in the discussion with James about what should be required of Gentiles coming into the faith: